AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 #### Returns:

-* trainCostArray: An array containing all the training cost.
+* trainErrorArray: An array containing all the training cost.

-* validationCostArray: An array containing all the validation cost.
+* validationErrorArray: An array containing all the validation cost.